Jean-François Bouchard: C2

 Bouchard is also the founder and chairman of C2 Montréal, a global innovation conference on commerce and creativity launched with the support of Cirque du Soleil and Stephen and Claudia Bronfman.
 Notable speakers have included Richard Branson and James Cameron.
 Described by the European press as the "Davos of creativity," C2 attracts 7,000 executives from 60 countries for its unique mix of talks, workshops, masterclasses, exhibitions, and festivities.

 C2 also produces private events globally for corporations such as EY and Michelin.

 C2 also operates a conference venue at the Fairmont Queen Elizabeth Hotel in Montreal.

 The company launched C2 Melbourne in Australia in November 2017.

 C2 Montreal was selected Most Innovative Event and Best Business Event by Biz Bash in 2015, 2016, and 2017.

 On behalf of C2 Montréal, Bouchard interviewed many notable speakers such as Jane Fonda, contemporary artist Daniel Arsham and Marian Goodell (CEO of Burning Man), among others.

-BESIDE

-Bouchard is chairman and co-owner of BESIDE, a media company and real estate developer.
-The launch of BESIDE's first project in the Lanaudière region was reported in the press in May 2019.

-The magazine won the coveted Art Direction Grand Prix (Eliane Cadieux, Art Director) at the 2019 National Magazine Awards.

 Bouchard was selected as one of the most influential leaders in Quebec in the annual ranking published by L’Actualité.

-Angels of Many

-In 2021, Jean-François and his partner François Arbour launched Angels of Many, an investment club of angel investors focused on early-stage technology companies in North America.